mikus31/MAP675-Assignment-01/README.md

 #### Processes
 * Derek and I are using Slack direct messaging to communicate for this assignment. -- mm
 * Michael working off the master, Derek creating branches in the repository. -- mm
-* Division of labor: Michael built/maintained README.md.
-Derek built index.html. -- mm
+* Division of labor: Michael built/maintained README.md and contributed to the index.html.
+Derek built/maintained index.html and contributed to the README.md. -- mm
 * Used terminal commands (see below) to convert from shapefiles to GeoJSONs. -- mm
 * Filtered the larger shapefiles to reduce file size. -- mm
+* Used geojson.io to validate spatial data. -- mm
+* Used Google Fonts and MDN's color picker web app to update style on the map. -- mm

 #### Data & Data Source(s)
-* Basemap Used Cartodb's "Dark Matter" (https://carto.com/) with OpenStreetMap's label attribution (www.openstreetmap.org) --dw
+* Basemap: Used Cartodb's "Dark Matter" (https://carto.com/) with OpenStreetMap's label attribution (www.openstreetmap.org) -- dw
-  * We both really like this basemap
+  * We both really like this basemap!
 * Austin Parks from [Austin's Open Data Portal](https://data.austintexas.gov/) -- mm
 * Urban Trails from [Austin's Open Data Portal](https://data.austintexas.gov/) -- mm
 * Off-Leash Areas from [Austin's Open Data Portal](https://data.austintexas.gov/) -- mm